groonga/groonga/doc/source/reference/commands/select.rst

 ``gr|ro|oo|on|ng|ga``.
 See :doc:`/reference/tokenizers` for details.)
 It means that ``groonga`` is indexed but ``groo`` isn't indexed.
 So no records are matched against ``groo`` by exact match.
-In the case, the search storategy escalation is used because the number of matched records (0) is equal to ``match_escalation_threshold`` (0).
+In the case, the search strategy escalation is used because the number of matched records (0) is equal to ``match_escalation_threshold`` (0).
 One record is matched against ``groo`` by unsplit search.

 The second ``select`` command also searches records that contain a word ``groo`` in ``content`` column value from ``Entries`` table.
 And it also doesn't find matched records.
-In this case, the search storategy escalation is not used because the number of matched records (0) is larger than ``match_escalation_threshold`` (-1).
+In this case, the search strategy escalation is not used because the number of matched records (0) is larger than ``match_escalation_threshold`` (-1).
 So no more searches aren't executed.
 And no records are matched.